 - 2 teaspoons paprika

-- 2 pounds large cooked shrimp, peeled and deveined
+- 2 pounds large cooked shrimp peeled and deveined

-- 12 lettuce leaves
+- 12 lettuce leaves for serving

-- In the container of a food processor, combine the celery, green onions, onion, and parsley.
+- In a food processor, combine the celery, green onions, onion, and parsley.
 Pulse until finely chopped.